Code Clone Detection via an AlphaFold-Inspired Framework: Introduction

 Various approaches have been proposed for code clone detection.
-Based on the intermediate representation used, these methods can be divided into four main categories~\cite{jiang2007deckard, white2016deep}: text-based, token-based, Abstract Syntax Tree (AST)-based, and graph-based methods.
-The latter two categories of methods (AST‑based and graph‑based) extract structured intermediate representations~\cite{jiang2007deckard, zhang2019novel, xu2024dsfm, yu2023graph, zhao2018deepsim, hua2020fcca, wu2020scdetector}, such as \emph{abstract syntax trees} and \emph{program dependency graphs}, which are well-suited for detecting \emph{semantic clones}~\cite{wang2023comparison}, namely code fragments that perform the same or very similar functionality but differ syntactically~\cite{yu2019neural}.
-However, both methods rely on language-specific analyzers for structural extraction and suffer from low efficiency.
-The lack of corresponding analysis tools to support reliable construction of ASTs or program graphs is especially serious for some domain-specific languages (DSLs), such as \texttt{SageMath}~\cite{sagemath}.
-Considering scenarios such as hardware design and data analytics, where the use of DSLs is steadily increasing~\cite{damyanov2015domain}, AST-based and graph-based methods become impractical.
-In contrast, text-based and token-based methods employ relatively simple intermediate representations: the former treats source code as plain text, while the latter performs lexical analysis to transform source code into a sequence of tokens~\cite{baker1997parameterized, ankali2021development, feng2024machine}.
-These lightweight representations offer advantages in efficiency and broad language applicability, but sacrifice the capability to capture code semantics~\cite{sajnani2016sourcerercc, kamiya2002ccfinder}.
-In summary, existing clone detection methods suffer from either limited capability for semantic clone detection or strong reliance on language-specific analyzers.
+From the perspective of code representation, existing methods can be divided into two main categories: token-based and intermediate-representation (IR)-based~\cite{hua2020fcca, feng2024machine}.
+IR-based methods transform source code into structured intermediate representations, which typically take the form of Abstract Syntax Trees (ASTs) or program graphs.
+Existing approaches~\cite{jiang2007deckard, zhang2019novel, xu2024dsfm, yu2023graph, zhao2018deepsim, hua2020fcca, wu2020scdetector} leverage such representations to effectively detect \emph{semantic clones}~\cite{wang2023comparison}, namely code fragments that perform the same or very similar functionality but differ syntactically~\cite{yu2019neural}.
+However, IR-based methods rely on third-party analyzers for structural extraction and suffer from low efficiency.
+In practice, limitations in the maturity and maintenance of third-party analyzers---such as insufficient support for certain programming language versions---can prevent IR-based methods from operating (see Section~\ref{sec:robust}).
+Considering legacy software using older language versions, IR-based methods exhibit limited generalization and robustness.
+In contrast, token-based methods operate directly on the lexical representation of source code, where programs are treated as token sequences~\cite{baker1997parameterized, ankali2021development, feng2024machine}.
+Without complex structural extraction pipelines, token-based methods are generally more efficient and tool-independent; however, they sacrifice the ability to capture code semantics~\cite{sajnani2016sourcerercc, kamiya2002ccfinder}.
+In summary, existing clone detection methods suffer from either limited capability for semantic clone detection or strong reliance on third-party analyzers.
+These limitations stem from a fundamental challenge in code clone detection: extracting high-level program semantics \textbf{directly} from a single linear token sequence.